Kirovo-Chepetsk

 Kirovo-Chepetsk (Ки́рово-Чепе́цк) is a town in Kirov Oblast, Russia, located at the confluence of the Cheptsa and the Vyatka Rivers, 20 km east of Kirov.
 Population:

 Geography

 The 50th eastern meridian runs exactly through the town.

 History

 It was founded in the mid-15th century as the village of Ust-Cheptsa (Усть-Чепца).
 Town status was granted to it in 1955.

 In 1954, an ice hockey team called “Khimik” ("Chemist") was founded in the city.
 In 1964, the team was named Olimpiya Kirovo-Chepetsk.
-Famous pupils of the team: Alexander Maltsev, Vladimir Myshkin, Andrey Trefilov.
+Famous pupils of the team include Alexander Maltsev, Vladimir Myshkin and Andrey Trefilov.

 Administrative and municipal status

 Within the framework of administrative divisions, Kirovo-Chepetsk serves as the administrative center of Kirovo-Chepetsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Kirovo-Chepetsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Kirovo-Chepetsk is incorporated as Kirovo-Chepetsk Urban Okrug.